mayurpaunikar7/Swiggy-Reccomendation-Model-/README.md

 - Prepared a presentation summarizing the project's objectives, methods, findings, and recommendations.

-## Acknowledgments

-I would like to express my sincere gratitude to the following individuals:

-- **Mentor**: Rishabh Sengar for his invaluable guidance, continuous support, and insightful feedback throughout the project.
-- **Team Members**: Saurav Kumar, Aditya Tomar, and Saikiran Chakala for their collaboration, contributions, and teamwork, which enriched the project significantly.

-Your encouragement and expertise were instrumental in making this project a success.
-Thank you for your time, knowledge, and dedication.

 ## Usage

 1. Clone this repository to your local machine.